Are you shopping for a new stove or cooktop but aren’t sure which type to buy?

 - Bottom Line: Which Type of Stove Is Right for You?

-If you’re in a hurry, here’s a quick side-by-side comparison of the top types of stoves.
+Here’s a quick side-by-side comparison of the top types of stoves.

 Swipe to view the entire chart on mobile.